Henry Bellmon: Early life and career

 Bellmon was born in Tonkawa, Oklahoma, and graduated from Billings High School in Billings, Oklahoma.
 He graduated from Oklahoma A & M (now Oklahoma State University) in 1942 with a bachelor's degree in agriculture.
 He was a lieutenant in the United States Marine Corps from 1942 to 1946.
 He was a tank platoon leader in the Pacific Theater of World War II.
 He took part in four amphibious landings on Pacific islands, including Iwo Jima.
 For his service, he was awarded the Legion of Merit and a Silver Star.
 After the war he returned to farming and took up politics.

-Bellmon served a single term in the Oklahoma House of Representatives from 1946 to 1948.
+Bellmon served a single term in the Oklahoma House of Representatives from 1947 to 1949.
 In January 1947, he married Shirley Osborn, to whom he remained married until her death in 2000.
 In 1960 he served as the State Republican Party Chairman.

 Governor of Oklahoma

 In 1962, beating the studied journalist and well known constructor Bill Atkinson with 392,316 votes (55.3%), Bellmon became Oklahoma's first Republican governor since statehood in 1907.
+His inauguration took place on January 14, 1963.
 While governor, he served as the chairman of the Interstate Oil Compact Commission and as a member of the executive committee of the National Governor's Association.
 He was unable to run for reelection in 1966; at the time, Oklahoma did not allow governors to immediately succeed themselves.
 Republican Dewey F. Bartlett was elected as his successor.

+As governor, Bellmon in 1965 pardoned convicted murderer Ernest Burkhart, known for his role in the Osage Indian murders.